Hierarchical Learning-Enhanced MPC for Safe Crowd Navigation with Heterogeneous Constraints: Simulation Experiments

 The privileged learning also plays a crucial role by effectively improving the temporal consistency of the trajectory, thereby reducing trajectory oscillations between consecutive planning steps.
 In contrast, the contribution of spatio-temporal joint search to overall performance improvement is relatively minor.
 We attribute this observation to the fact that a well-trained network can effectively guide the robot away from densely interactive pedestrian regions, limiting the impact of this module to a few extreme scenarios.

 To validate this proposition, we designed an additional set of ablation experiments.
 The entire frontend network was removed, and the A* algorithm was utilized to generate a reference trajectory, considering only structured obstacles.
 Subsequently, the same MPC-based backend was employed for trajectory refinement, and the local goal was selected from the reference trajectory based on the length of the MPC prediction horizon and the robot’s reference velocity.
 The experimental results, as summarized in Table \ref{tab:ablation}, clearly show that without the guidance of the frontend network, the backend must handle complex interactions more frequently.
-The S-T joint search module significantly enhances navigation performance by ?, demonstrating its effectiveness.
+The S-T joint search module significantly enhances the navigation success rate by 8\% without sacrificing efficiency, demonstrating its effectiveness.

-Furthermore, we investigated the impact of the discretization resolution of the robot’s neighborhood on overall performance, with the results presented in Figure ?.
+Furthermore, we investigated the impact of the discretization resolution of the robot’s neighborhood on overall performance, with the results presented in Table \ref{tab:point_num}.
 As the discretization resolution increases, the planner’s performance improves correspondingly and stabilizes after exceeding 81 discrete points.
 Based on this observation, we set the action space dimension of the policy network to $D = 81$ for all other experiments.